JoshuaYouden/JY-Sem-4-QAP-1-DevOps/README.md

 1. The method name calculateTotal() is clear and descriptive.
 2. Proper indentation and spacing improve readability.
-3. Math.round() ensures the total price is formatted correctly

 2️⃣ Single Responsibility Principle (SRP)